camilaodsouza/Mestrado/README.md

-# SqueezeMobNet_
+# SqueezeMobNet

-A PyTorch implementation of SqueezeMobNet_.
+A PyTorch implementation of SqueezeMobNet.